 Even once you have all those details sorted, you’re still just in the planning stage.
-What really matters is the execution of your plan, and one of the questions that many people struggle when strategizing how to get started is this: how often should I be training?
+What really matters is the execution of your plan, and one of the questions that many people struggle when strategizing how to get started is this: how often should I train?

-The question seems simple enough, but these days, it seems like the fitness community can’t make up its mind, especially when it comes to strength training/lifting weights.
+The question seems simple enough, but these days, it seems like the fitness community can’t make up its mind, especially when it comes to lifting weights.

-Some people say that if you train anything less than 6 days a week, you might as well not be training at all.
-Some people claim that training more than once a week is a waste of time at best and overtraining at worst.
+Some people say that if you train less than 6 days a week, you might as well not train at all.
+Others claim that training more than once a week is a waste of time at best and overtraining at worst.